tpulatha/sdl_ios_guides/docs/Getting Started/Connecting to a SDL Core/index.md

 ## Connecting to a SDL Core

 ### Connect with an Emulator
-To connect to a SDL Core emulator, make sure to implement a TCP connection.
+To connect to a SDL Core emulator, make sure timplement a TCP connection.
 The emulator and app should be on the same network (i.e. remember to set the correct IP address and port number in the `SDLLifecycleConfiguration`).
 The IP will most likely be the IP address of the operating system running the SDL Core emulator.
 The port will most likely be `12345`.

 !!!
 IMPORTANT
 Known issues: